 (2) The payment was made for services in the course of the University’s trade or business

-(3) The payment was made to someone other than a corporation (except for legal fees), i.e., an individual or a partnership
+(3) The payment was made to someone other than a corporation (except for legal fees), i.e., an individual, partnership and estate

 (4) Payments were made to the payee of at least $600.00 during the “calendar” year

 Example of payments reported in Box 7 are:(a) Professional service fees such as to attorneys, accountants, architects

 (b) Payment for services, including parts or materials used to perform the services if supplying the parts or materials was incidental to providing the service.